darrenarmstrong85/task-202307/lib/task3/readme.md

 data as a flat file within the database, with the `g# attribute set either on-disk or upon loading.

-So for the purpose of this exercise, I have decided that to use the sample increment as follows:
+So for the purpose of this exercise, I have decided to use the sampling increment as follows:

 - If the sample increments are smaller than 1 minute, use 1-second binned data.